FF-GardenFn/personalized-news-bot/documentation/05_Analysis/05.2-Type-H/H.1/analysis.md

 >**Note**: For more details about the migration please see  [H.2 Migration Document](../../../04_Architecture/04.1_Types/04.1.2-Type-H/H.2/migration.md).

 The H.1 prototype demonstrates the potential of a multi-agent approach but requires significant technical improvements before it can meet all Tier 0 and Tier 1 targets.
-These findings should inform future development, with a focus on implementing shared system-level prompts and improving agent coordination.
+These findings inform future development, with a focus on implementing shared system-level prompts and improving agent coordination.

 ## H.1 Prompt Engineering Analysis